How Much Does Lead Paint Removal Cost?

 Blastox® has been used to successfully stabilize over 150,000,000 square feet of lead based paint.
 This lead paint abatement success is owed to the One Step application of Blastox®.
-Since its available pre-blended with various media throughout North America, it is ready for application once the blended media reach your job-site.
+Since its available pre-blended with various media throughout North America, it is ready for application once media reaches your job-site.

 There is no mixing, metering or additional application steps needed at the job site when using this technology saving on lead paint removal cost.
 You will not incur additional labor costs that other lead paint abatement techniques require.
 The spent abrasive waste can be tested via TCLP to classify the waste as non-hazardous once blasted.

 It’s been approved by the Federal Highway Administration as well as most state DOTs.
 Many industrial engineers specify it by name to reduce on lead paint removal cost.
-For more information on One Step lead abatement, please click on the Technical Literature menu on the right side of this page.
+For more information on One Step lead abatement, please click on the Technical Literature menu.
 Blastox®, as well as other TDJ chemistries is a complex calcium silicate based product.